Skip to Content

 Visiting during the winter means that most of the accommodations in Yellowstone are closed.

-The exception is the Mammoth Hot Springs Hotel & Cabins and the Old Faithful Snow Lodge & Cabins, which are open from mid-December until the end of February.
+The exceptions are the Mammoth Hot Springs Hotel & Cabins and the Old Faithful Snow Lodge & Cabins, which are open from mid-December until the end of February.

-If you are planning to visit Yellowstone National Park in the winter and stay at Old Faithful Snow Lodge, then you can enter through the west, south, or north entrance by snow coach.
+If you plan to visit Yellowstone National Park in the winter and stay at Old Faithful Snow Lodge, you can enter through the west, south, or north entrance by snow coach.

-Many roads are closed except for some that are open for snowmobiles or snow coaches, making getting around the park difficult.
+Many roads are closed except for some that are open for snowmobiles or snow coaches, making it difficult to get around the park.

 Wildlife in Winter